DavidBarron/DavidBarron.github.io/about.md

 permalink: /about/
 ---

-I'm a senior at The University of Texas at Austin studying Computer Science and French.
+My name is David Barron and I'm a senior at The University of Texas at Austin studying Computer Science and French.

 ### About This Blog